 Application by W.M.
-Fares requesting two Development Agreements for the lands at 55 and 56 Kearney Lake Road and 4 Grosvenor Road, Halifax (Mainland) to enable child care centres under Section 3.20 of the Halifax Municipal Planning Strategy (MPS).
+Fares requesting two Development Agreements for the lands at 55 Kearney Lake Road and 4 Grosvenor Road, Halifax (Mainland) to enable child care centres under Section 3.20 of the Halifax Municipal Planning Strategy (MPS).

 Existing capacity at the daycare sites is as follows: